sjbrown/misc_work/deckahedron/mod_combat.md

 ![Card Front](images/front_19_200.png)       | ![Card Front](images/front_3_200.png)

-To win a combat, a character's foes must be subdued or pacified before the player's Deckahedron has been emptied of Stamina points.
+To win at combat, a character's foes must be subdued or pacified before the player's Deckahedron has been emptied of Stamina points.

 When you are instructed to lose a Stamina point: